eficode-academy/k8s-is-easy-talk/slides.md

 ## Format

-Just a few slides, then demos!
+### Just a few slides, then demos!

+\*During the demos there will be a lot of text, you don't need to read it.

 <!--
 10 mins for intro slides